keatura/my-ordinary-vault-md/Andefaelt/Setting/Technology/Powered Armors.md

 Powered Armor does require fuel to function.
 The Fuel Consumption depends on the class of armor, and Exotic armor shares its fuel consumption with either light or heavy armor.

-Light Powered Armor lasts 7 days on 5gp of Diesel Fuel.
+Light Powered Armor lasts 7 8-hour running periods on 5gp of Diesel Fuel.
-Heavy Powered Armor lasts 7 days on 15gp of Diesel Fuel Battery Powered suits last 2 hours, and can charge their battery with 1 day's worth of fuel expended from their generator.
+Heavy Powered Armor lasts 7 8-hour running periods on 15gp of Diesel Fuel.
+Battery Powered suits last 2 hours, and can charge their battery with 1 day's worth of fuel expended from their generator.

 Due to their mechanical nature, Powered Armor can be Critically Damaged in a similar way to 'Jacks and 'Mechs.
 A Powered Armor suit takes Critical Damage when it: